 We started the hike from Carlo Sandblow at sunrise.
 There’s a carpark accessible for 2WD.
-Even if you’re not keen for a long overnight walk, the short walk to Carlo Sandblow is a must-do when in Rainbow Beach.
+Even if you’re not keen for a long overnight walk, the short walk to Carlo Sandblow is a must-do when visiting Rainbow Beach.

 We went across the dunes in the forest all morning.
 It’s impressive how a lush vegetation like this can grow on sand.
 Back on the beach for lunchtime, we then reached the beautiful Double Island Point in the afternoon (10.5km).

 We still had a long walk ahead of us before reaching Freshwater campsite (9.4km on the beach + 3.5km inland).
 Luckily, a nice woman stopped to offer us a ride so we could arrive just before sunset!
 That’s cheating, but we already spent a long time walking on the beach that day and this last part, on the other side of the lighthouse with Double Island Point behind us, wasn’t as enjoyable.

 The campground had basic facilities, including barbecue and showers.
 You’ll need to book it online before you start the hike (I had no phone reception there).

 The next day, we hiked back to Carlo Sandblow via an inland track passing by Poona Lake (15km).
-For those with a 4WD, Poona Lake can also be reached via a short stroll (2.2km) leaving from the Bymien picnic area.
+For those with a car, Poona Lake can also be reached via a short stroll (2.2km) leaving from the Bymien picnic area.
 You can get to Bymien with a 2WD via a dirt road from Rainbow Beach.
 The track is 4WD only after Bymien.